 As is often the case with the relocation of other non-native species, the introduction of the flathead catfish into the Satilla has created significant concern to both anglers and fisheries scientists alike.
 Flathead catfish are native to the Mississippi, Mobile and Rio Grande river drainages of the Gulf Coast (Jackson 1999), among other locales.
 Their popularity as a large gamefish capable of exceeding 100 pounds likely contributed to the expansion of their range, as anglers seeking new fishing opportunities illegally introduced them to new river systems, including the Altamaha and the Satilla.
 Since being introduced into the Satilla, flathead catfish have expanded throughout the river, having been documented as far downstream as the freshwater-saltwater wedge (brackish waters of Woodbine) and as far upstream as Waycross.

 This expansion has not come without costs.
-Declines in both angler success and populations of redbreast sunfish, channel catfish and bullhead catfish began to be documented in the early 2000s.
+Declines in both angler success and populations of redbreast sunfish, channel catfish, and bullhead catfish began to be documented in the late 1990s and early 2000s.
 While factors such as fishing effort and water levels may also have contributed to these observations, the direct predation by flathead catfish has had devastating effects on these species.

 In 2006, the Georgia legislature appropriated funding for three new positions within the WRD Waycross Fisheries office, thus resulting in the creation of the Flathead Removal Project (FRP).
 These full-time personnel were assigned the task of reducing flathead catfish population levels through direct removal while searching for additional long-term methods for controlling the population.
-In April 2007, crew with the newly established FRP began intensive removal efforts, removing over 4,000 flatheads from the Satilla that year.
+In April 2007, the newly established FRP crew began intensive removal efforts, removing over 4,000 flatheads from the Satilla that year.
 Despite this initial success, budgetary constraints resulted in a reduction of FRP staff to two full-time positions the following summer (2008).
-Nonetheless, thanks to the assistance of temporarily re-directed GA DNR staff, GA DNR Nongame Section grant funding and a host of volunteers, FRP efforts have continued.
+Nonetheless, thanks to the assistance of temporarily re-directed GA DNR staff, additional funding sources (GA DNR; USFWS), and a host of volunteers, FRP efforts have continued.

 A primary objective of the FRP is to monitor the flathead population to better know and understand the impacts of current management strategies.
 Monitoring efforts, such as tagging and sampling, are critical to the proper management of the flathead population and the recovery of the redbreast sunfish and other native fishes.
 Modeling studies in other states indicate that high exploitation or removal of flathead catfish may provide an avenue for the recovery of native fish populations.
 Consequently, the GA DNR has chosen an aggressive sampling approach utilizing electro-fishing gear to temporarily stun catfish and allow for selective removal.
 This equipment generates a low frequency electrical current in the water that temporarily stuns scale-less fish (including catfish) and allows GA DNR staff to use dip-nets to selectively capture only flatheads.